TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-android.md

 ToastLogger.initialize(configuration);
 ```

-> If the User ID is set, you can check the user-specific crash experience in the 'Crash User' section of the Log&Crash Search console.
+> If the User ID is set, you can check the user-specific crash experience in the 'Crash User' section of the Log & Crash Search console.
 > User ID setting can be checked in [Getting Started](./getting-started-android/#set-userid).

 ### Use Handled Exception API

-For Android platforms, exceptions from a try/catch sentence can be sent by using Handled Exception API of TOAST Logger.
+For Android platforms, exceptions from a try/catch sentence can be sent by using Handled Exception API of NHN Cloud Logger.
 Such exception logs can be queried by filtering for Handled, from error type of "Log & Crash Search Console" > "App Crash Search Tab".
 For more usage details on Log & Cash Console, see [Console User Guide](http://docs.toast.com/ko/Analytics/Log%20&%20Crash%20Search/ko/console-guide/).

-### Specifications for Handled Exception Log API
+### Specification for Handled Exception Log API

 ```java
 // Send Exception Information